-PS2.6 ACTION: Pursue a public/private partnership to develop sites such as the Rookery Block, shown below, with public spaces in conjunction with new development.
+PS2.6 ACTION: Support development of public spaces on sites such as the Rookery Block, shown below, in conjunction with new development.

 The Rookery Block is ideally located for a major public space incorporating both indoor and outdoor space.
 The graphic illustrates a concept that includes a high-ceiling public market space at grade, parking levels above, accessed off Stevens Street, and a tower for residential and/or office.
 An alternative access on Riverside would provide ingress/egress from a two-way arterial and preserve windows, exits, and ground-level activation on the Fernwell Building's south facade.
 Plaza space is shown along Howard and Sprague in conjunction with the highly active street level, ideally with operable doors opening to the public market in good weather.
 Plaza space on the south east corner retains a view of the historic Fernwell Building on the northeast corner and avoids blocking windows of the building.